 The successful implementation of SDGs worldwide is still questionable.
 SDGs initiatives were mentioned in the sustainability reports of just four in ten of the 250 biggest global businesses (KPMG, 2018).
 The disclosure of SDG initiatives in corporate reports is an important way to support corporations in preparing, applying, measuring, and conveying their SDG programmes (Rosati & Faria, 2019).
 The fulfilment of company SDGs initiatives will be determined by the board members, who shape the policies of their organisations.
 The SDGs agenda can become the strategic agenda used by companies to differentiate and form a competitive advantage again the competitors.
 The Malaysian government is relying on corporate participants to achieve SDG's agenda.
-Therefore, the primary goal of the current research was to examine how major corporate governance was explored by investigating how far an organisation's involvement in fulfilling the SDGs was influenced by the characteristics of its corporate governance.
+Therefore, the primary goal of the current research was to examine how major corporations in Malaysia have been involved in SDG initiatives.
+Furthermore, the role of corporate governance was explored by investigating how far an organisation's involvement in fulfilling the SDGs was influenced by the characteristics of its corporate governance.